HIRAGANA Memory Hint Worksheets

 The illustrations on these worksheets are based on the HIRAGANA Memory Hint app / Flash cards.
 To get the most out of these resources and learn more effectively, students are encouraged to use the HIRAGANA Memory Hint Worksheets in combination with the app / Flash cards.

-For more information on the HIRAGANA Memory Hint app and flashcards, visit:
+For more information on flashcards, visit:

 These worksheets are provided in a PDF format.
 Teachers may select the pages of Hiragana corresponding to what is taught in class, creating a set that reinforces learning.

 Hiragana worksheets are produced in two different PDF files.

 - ひらがな Worksheet A: Single hiragana per page

 - ひらがな Worksheet B: Five hiragana (eg あ~お）per page

 This worksheet has been designed for printing two pages on one sheet (A4).
 Please ensure that you print two pages (B5) per side.

 IDEAS FOR TEACHING HIRAGANA